Fliplet/fliplet-cli/docs/API/helpers/attributes.md

 });
 ```

+Attributes can also be accessed in the HTML template by using the shortcode syntax, e.g. `{! attr.firstName !}`.

 ## Updating attributes

 Use the `set` instance method to update attributes and values at runtime.
 Given the following example: